magfest/UberFreeRADIUSBridge/README.md

 # Very Fast Demo
 Build the project, enter some screts as given above, and start the project.

 Run `curl -i  -H "Content-Type: application/json" http://localhost:5000/radius/user/laptop/mac/aa:bb:cc:dd:ee:ff`, which simulates a user named `laptop` making a login request.
 This should return, even if you don't have an UberServer or API key defined.
-(Note: This won't work in a browser, as the wront `Content-Type` is sent.)
+(Note: This won't work in a browser, as the wrong `Content-Type` is sent.)

 ```
 HTTP/1.1 200 OK